Unosquare-CoE-JavaScript/sebastian-rodriguez/1_7_course-design-patterns-in-javascript/README.md

 So it's not a great thing.

 So a better approach is to basically use use inheritance or use some sort of way of extending functionality.

+### Liskov Substitution Principle

+So essentially, the LSP, the Liskov Substitution Principle, says that if you have, let's say, a function which takes a base class like rectangle, it should be able to take a derived class like square without breaking the functionality in any way or ""you should be able to use any derived class instead of a parent class and have it behave in the same manner without modification"